bitfinexcom/smidgen/README.md

 Great!
 That's it! smidgen created a new address for us.

-In case we want to accept new IOTA, we have to use the new address.
+In case we want to accept new IOTA, we have to use the new address that was just generated.

 ## API